- A Case of Crimes against humanity

 Despite being neglected by the government, the people of Nyachikadza pay VAT whenever they buy goods and services from upland areas.

 The inhabitants of Nyachikadza originated from the Kamanga Traditional Authority in Mozambique and arrived in Malawi in the 1880s, according to the Nyachikadza Traditional Authority.
 “The place was habitable,” he said.
 “There were no serious floods until … 1979.
 In some parts of Nyachikadza, the water lasted for four years.”

 The next floods were in 1989 and eight years later in 1997, when Nyachikadza was declared a disaster area.

-The traditional authority said the declaration was made verbally and that no document was used to declare the area unsuitable for settlement.
-The message was conveyed through the withdrawal of services
+The traditional authority said Muluzi made the declaration verbally and used no document to declare the area unsuitable for settlement.
+He conveyed the message through the withdrawal of services.

 In the absence of documentation, said the traditional authority, there was no legally binding declaration.

 “That is correct,” said Bande.
-“At the moment, there is no legally valid declaration of a state of disaster in respect of Nyachikadza area.”
+“At the moment, there is no legally valid declaration of a state of disaster regarding the Nyachikadza area.”